Apply

 Artists

 We are interested in musicians whose work is connected to musical traditions and/or environmentally-engaged artists.
+We care more about whether your work engages with one or both of these two themes, than about what genre you play.
 Making Tracks is particularly interested in collaboratively-minded music professionals who double up as community organisers, environmentalists, ethnomusicologists, writers, storytellers and more.

 Countries